Creativity, history, and culture in Lisbon: Meet Ana Cecilia, the amazing cultural connector

 Meet Ana Cecilia Mazza

 Ana Cecilia found that moving to a new country, alone or with a family, was challenging.
 Still, she was determined to ensure a smooth transition for her family, particularly her children.
-She actively sought activities to make her family feel at home, including finding suitable schools for her kids based on their personalities and educational preferences, having a creative life, and care for their needs.

-About meeting locals in Portugal- a challenging but not impossible proposition
+About meeting locals in Portugal: A challenging but not impossible proposition

 It’s not easy to meet locals, and it’s easy to understand why.
 We are all on different paths, but they can eventually merge.